MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/payables-make-payments.md

 When the payments are posted, you can export them to a bank file for upload to your bank for processing.

 After the payments are made at your bank, you must apply them to their related open vendor or employee ledger entries.
 You can do this manually or by importing a bank statement file and applying the payments automatically.
-For more information, see [Apply Payments Automatically and Reconcile Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
+For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.